-It is Unlawful To:
+It Is Unlawful To:

-- Discharge a firearm within 100 feet of a residential dwelling without the permission of the owner, or, in his absence, of an adult occupant of that dwelling. - Take loaded firearms onto public school grounds or discharge them within 500 feet of any public school property, except as used in any supervised educational program or by law enforcement officials.
+Discharge a firearm within 100 feet of a residential dwelling without the permission of the owner, or, in his absence, of an adult occupant of that dwelling (Sec.
+2469.)

+Take loaded firearms onto public school grounds or discharge them within 500 feet of any public school property, except as used in any supervised educational program or by law enforcement officials.
 (Title 20, Sec.
+1015.)

-1015.) - Hunt from any paved public way ("Public way" shall mean any road with a bituminous surface.) - Hunt on Sunday or at night (except for raccoons: special regulations on page 7.) - 5.
-Hunt wild animals earlier than \(\frac{1}{2}\)-hour before sunrise or later than \(\frac{1}{2}\)-hour after sunset, except that during deer season, all hunting must stop at sunset (except for raccoons as in \(\frac{4}{2}\)-hour before sunrise or after sunset; there is the following that the following sunrise or after sunset; there is the following that the following sunrise or after sunset; there is the following that the following sunrise or after sunset; there is the following that the following the following the following that the following the f - Hunt any wild birds earlier than \(\frac{1}{2} \) hour before sunrise or after sunset; there may be federal regulations making hours more restrictive on migratory game birds.
-See the time tables in this booklet. - Use artificial lights between 1⁄2-hour after sunset and 1⁄2-hour before sunrise to illuminate or attempt to illuminate any wild birds or animals from Sept.
-1- Dec.
-15 (except raccoons as specified). - 8.
-Hunt with firearms during the open firearm season on deer, except when hunting waterfowl from a boat or blind or in conjunction with waterfowl decoys, unless wearing an article of hunter orange clothing which is in good and serviceable condition and which shall be visible from all sides. - 9.
+Hunt from any paved public way.
+(See Sec.
+2455-A.) ("Public way" shall mean any road with a bituminous surface.)

+Hunt on Sunday or at night (except for raccoons: Section 1960-A).
+(See sec.
+2454, 2455.)

+5. Hunt wild animals earlier than 1⁄2 - hour before sunrise or later than 1⁄2 - hour after sunset, except that during deer season, all hunting must stop at sunset (except for raccoons, as in Section 1960-A).
+(See Sec.
+2455.)
+See time tables in this booklet.

+Huntany wild birds earlier than 1⁄2 - hour before sunrise or after sunset; there may be federal regulations making hours more restrictive on migratory game birds.
+(See Sec.
+2455.)
+See the time tables in this booklet.

+Use artificial lights between 1⁄2 - hour after sunset and 1⁄2 - hour before sunrise to illuminate or attempt to illuminate any wild birds or animals from Sept.
+1 - Dec.
+15 (except raccoons as specified in Sec.
+1960-A).
+(Sec.
+2465.)

+Hunt with firearms during the open firearm season on deer, except when hunting waterfowl from a boat or blind or in conjunction with waterfowl decoys, unless wearing an article of hunter orange clothing which is in good and serviceable condition and which shall be visible from all sides.
+(Sec.
+2468.)

 Hunt from or molest any wild bird or animal from any motor vehicle, trailer, aircraft, snowmobile, railway car or vehicle, or a motorboat (a motorboat may be used for hunting migratory waterfowl in accordance with federal regulations).
-Paraplegics, single or double amputees of the legs may hunt from a motor vehicle not in motion. - 10.
-Have loaded firearms In or on any of the vehicles listed except as prescribed by law.
+Paraplegics, single or double amputees of the legs may hunt from a motor vehicle not in motion.
+(Sec.
+2456, 2457.)

+10. Carry loaded firearms in or on any of the vehicles listed except as prescribed by law.
 Law enforcement officials in the line of duty and persons with valid permits to carry concealed weapons are not bound by this restriction.
-It is permitted to carry a loaded clip or magazine in a vehicle, but it must not be inserted in a firearm. - Hunt without being accompanied at all times by parent or guardian or an adult (18 or older) approved by parent or guardian, if you are under 16 years of age. - 12.
-Hunt at any time if you are under 10 years of age. - 13.
-Hunt or trap any wild animals except as provided in the fish and wildlife laws and regulations.
-Other than as provided therein, there shall be a perpetual closed season. - 14.
-Hunt while under the influence of intoxicating liquor or drugs. - Hunt, kill or possess any moose or caribou unless taken lawfully out of state or kept alive under a menagerie license. - 16.
-Hunt, kill, trap, chase, catch or destroy any wild bird or wild animal or have firearms in possession on a state farm or licensed menagerie or on a wildlife sanctuary, or on any area properly posted by the State of Maine.
+(Sec.
+2457).
+It is permitted to carry a loaded clip or magazine in a vehicle, but it must not be inserted in a firearm.

+Hunt without being accompanied at all times by parent or guardian or an adult (18 or older) approved by parent or guardian, if you are under 16 years of age.
+(Sec.
+2401.)

+12. Hunt at any time if you are under 10 years of age.
+(Sec.
+2401.)

+Hunt or trap any wild animals except as provided in chapters 301-337; other than as provided therein, there shall be a perpetual closed season.

+Hunt while under the influence of intoxicating liquor or drugs.
+(See Sec.
+2453.)

+Hunt, kill or possess any moose or caribou unless taken lawfully out of state or kept alive under a menagerie license.
+(See Sec.
+1904, 2467.)

+16. Hunt, kill, trap, chase, catch or destroy any wild bird or wild animal or have firearms in possession on a state game farm or licensed menagerie or on a game preserve or sanctuary, or on any area properly posted by the State of Maine.
+(Sec.
+2101, 2103, 2107.)
-BIG BUCK CLUB

-Maine has a club for deer hunters, called "The Biggest Bucks in Maine Club."
-To qualify, a hunter must shoot a buck deer weighing at least 200 pounds dressed weight.
-Application blanks are available from game wardens.